stevengt/whatwhy/README.md

   -d, --delete-when-complete
                         Optional flag to delete batches from the source after processing them.
   -bs BATCH_SIZE, --batch-size BATCH_SIZE
                         The number of rows each CSV batch file should have if using the --populate flag.
+  --aws-region AWS_REGION
+                        Name of AWS region, if using SQS.
-  --id-col ID_COL       Name of the column to treat as an index containing unique identifiers for data rows.
+  --id-col ID_COL       Name of the column to treat as an index containing
+                        unique identifiers for data rows.
   --source-col SOURCE_COL
                         Name of the column to perform processing tasks on.
   --dest-col DEST_COL   Name of the column to store results in after processing data.
   --include-cols [INCLUDE_COLS [INCLUDE_COLS ...]]
                         By default, only the ID and destination columns will be written to the destination.
 Use this argument to specify any additional columns to include.
 ```

 To extract the WH phrases (who, what, when, where, why, how) from text,
 configure the following environment variables and run `make && make run-wh-phrase-extractor`
-to build and run the included Docker files:
+from the project root directory to build and run the included Docker files:
 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`
 - `WHATWHY_SOURCE_TYPE`